top of page

 • Chase with a lemon or lime slice like you would after a shot of tequila.

 We get this question a lot.
 It is a complicated question.
 As with most supplements, a focus was put on a few isolated fatty acids or compounds instead of the whole food.
 It started with EPA and DHA, then companies started finding out the benefits of DPA, and that became a hot compound to advertise.
-Then it moved to SPMs (specialized pro-resolving mediators).
-Soon it will be another fatty acid or compound that gets promoted.
-It becomes a moving target, get more of this fatty acid, no, this one is better, no, that one, and you need this amount.
+Then, it moved to SPMs (specialized pro-resolving mediators).
+Soon, another fatty acid or compound will be promoted.
+It becomes a moving target; get more of this fatty acid.
+No, this one is better than that one, and you need this amount.
 This is a major problem in the supplement industry.
-They are always chasing the next big thing that they can isolate and make a lot of money on.
-There are so many wonderful fatty acids and beneficial compounds in omega-three-rich foods that focusing on one or two will always leave you missing out.
-Instead of focusing on how much of a particular fatty acid or compound to get, focus on getting more omega-three rich whole foods in your diet, to ensure you get a good amount of a wide variety of these beneficial compounds and fatty acids.
-If you are not eating enough of them, have health issues, or are eating too much omega-six then you should consider adding a whole-food fish oil supplement.
-When choosing an omega supplement remember that every major medical and scientific organization agrees that whole foods are the best way to get your omega-three, so we want our fish oil supplement to contain a full spectrum of beneficial fatty acids and compounds, just like you get when eating fish, not just a few isolated fatty acids.
+They are constantly chasing the next big thing they can isolate and make a lot of money on.
+There are so many wonderful fatty acids and beneficial compounds in omega-three rich foods that focusing on one or two will always leave you missing out.
+Instead of focusing on how much of a particular fatty acid or compound to get, focus on getting more omega-three rich whole foods in your diet to ensure you get a good amount of a wide variety of these beneficial compounds and fatty acids.
+If you are not eating enough of them, have health issues, or eat too much omega-6, then you should consider adding a whole-food fish oil, like Rosita Cod Liver Oil.
+When choosing an omega-three supplement, remember that every major medical and scientific organization agrees that whole foods are the best way to get your omega-three, so we want our fish oil supplement to contain a full spectrum of beneficial fatty acids and compounds, just like you get when eating fish, not just a few isolated fatty acids.

-Remember to talk to your healthcare practitioner before starting fish oil, especially if you take blood-thinning medications like Warfarin or medications that affect clotting, such as Plavix.
+Remember to talk to your healthcare practitioner before starting fish oil, especially if you take blood-thinning medications like Warfarin or drugs that affect clotting, such as Plavix.

-There are a number of factors that determine how much omega-3 you need.
+Several factors determine how much omega-3 you need.

 1. Your intake of omega-6.
-The more omega-six rich foods you eat, the more omega-3 you need.
+The more omega-6 rich foods you eat, the more omega-3 you need.

 2. Your health status.
-If you are struggling with your health, you will most likely need a higher dosage than if you are looking to just stay healthy.
+If you are struggling with your health, you will most likely need a higher dosage than if you want to stay healthy.

 3. If you are on certain medications.
 For example, cholesterol medications can negatively affect the omega-six to omega-three ratio, so you may need more if you take them.

-Testing is a great way to accurately measure how much omega-three you need.
-We recommend getting tested when you start trying to reduce your omega-six intake and increase your omega-three intake.
-Then in twelve weeks, get tested again.
-Here is a link to our favorite omega-three test.
-We have no affiliation with the company; we have just found their testing to be very helpful.
-Remember, the more omega-six you eat, the more omega-three you will need.
+Testing is a great way to accurately measure how much omega-3 you need.
+We recommend getting tested when you start reducing your omega-6 intake and increasing your omega-3 intake.
+Then, in twelve weeks, get tested again.
+Here is a link to our favorite omega-3 test.
+We have no affiliation with the company; we have found their testing very helpful.
+Remember, the more omega-6 you eat, the more omega-3 you need.

-For everyday health in adults, we recommend taking 5 ml of the Rosita cod liver oil per day.
-When first starting, we recommend using 2.5 ml in order to allow your body to become accustomed to a whole food omega-three.
-Whole-food fish oil supplements have a much more potent effect than heavily refined ones, so starting a little lower and gradually increasing is the best way to go.
-For kids, we recommend starting with 3-5 drops of unrefined Rosita ratfish oil.
-It has all the same benefits as cod liver oil, but it has a milder taste and helps to support a healthy immune system, which is so important for growing children.
+For adults, we recommend taking 5 ml of the Rosita Cod Liver Oil daily.
+When first starting, we recommend using 2.5 ml to allow your body to become accustomed to a whole food omega-three.
+Whole-food fish oil supplements have a much more potent effect than heavily refined ones, so starting a little lower and gradually increasing is the best way.
+For kids, we recommend starting with 3-5 drops of unrefined Rosita Ratfish Oil.
+It has all the same benefits as cod liver oil, but it has a milder taste and helps to support a healthy immune system, which is so vital for growing children.

 Some people may need a higher dosage if they are facing health challenges.
-Talk to your healthcare practitioner to see if a larger amount might be best for you.
+Talk to your healthcare practitioner to see if a higher amount might be best for you.

-In order to make sure you are getting the right dosage, make sure to use a proper measuring device.
-Do not use a soup spoon.
-Make sure to shake it well and keep it in the fridge.
-Because it is unrefined, it will get cloudy and may thicken a bit in the fridge.
-Make sure to always take it with food for the best absorption.
+To ensure you get the correct dosage, use a proper measuring device—do not use a soup spoon.
+Shake it well and store it in the fridge.
+Because it is unrefined, it will get cloudy and may thicken a bit in the refrigerator.
+Always take it with food for the best absorption.

-Keep in mind it can take up to twelve weeks to start to feel the full effects because they need to build up in your body.
-Remember, omega-3 fatty acids are nutrients you need every day, like B12, vitamin D, or calcium.
+Remember, it can take up to twelve weeks to start feeling the full effects because they need to build up in your body.
+Remember, omega-3 fatty acids are nutrients you need daily, like B12, vitamin D, or calcium.

 TLDR: